VidhiSharma2000/SKINCARE-ANALYSIS/README.md

 ## 🪄 License

-Open-source for learning, non-commercial use, and fun!
+This project is for learning, personal portfolio, and fun.
-If you reuse this — tag me, I’ll hype you up 😎
+If you remix it, tag me — I’ll cheer you on 💕